 Over the course of the intervening years it collapsed and was lost in the mud of history, having at one point even been struck by lightning and broken into pieces.
 It was once again Sixtus V and Fontana who had it dug up and repaired, siting it here in front of the great Cathedral of Rome where the equestrian statue of Marcus Aurelius had stood: it was at this time that this was moved to stand on the top of the Capitoline Hill.
 Sixtus had it crowned with a bronze "bolt" to commemorate the lightning-strike, and with the project's completion in 1588 it was Fontana's third success (making the Piazza del Popolo spire the last of Sixtus's monuments).

 Inscriptions were carved in honour of the God of the Christians, to redeem it from its pagan past; there is also a short but dignified chiselled sentence honouring Fontana.

 This has been the crowning point of our trail, but before we reach the end there is one final spire to see.
-To reach the last obelisk of the trail, it is a good time to take another bus - the little electric bus 117 has recently (2019) been reinstated, and runs from here in the Piazza, opposite the obelisk, along the road we need to take next.
-On the way we can decide if we want to stop off half-way to visit another of Rome's more unusual churches.
+To reach the last obelisk of the trail, it is a good time to take another bus - the little electric bus 117 has (since 2019) been reinstated, and runs from here in the Piazza, opposite the obelisk, along the road we need to take next.
+On the way we can decide if we want to stop off halfway to visit another of Rome's more unusual churches.

 Back outside, continue to the end of the road.
 Then turn up to your left; in the middle of the road stands a detached arch of the Aqua Claudia aqueduct, and past this, a little fountain in the shape of a boat standing in front of the church of S Maria in Domnica.